Navy SEAL Edward Gallagher Found Not Guilty of Murdering Teen ISIS Prisoner

 “I heard Chief Gallagher announce, ‘Lay off, he’s mine,’” MacNeil said.

-At the SEAL’s Mosul compound, Gallagher, who was once a Navy medic, approached the teenager to treat his collapsed lung—footage of which was shown to the jury of five Marines and two sailors.
+At the SEAL’s Mosul compound, Gallagher, who was once a Navy medic, approached the teenager to treat his collapsed lung—footage of which was shown to the jury.
 Once his colleague left the scene, prosecutors allege Gallagher pulled out his knife and began to “repeatedly stab the prisoner in the neck.”

 “I saw him stab the prisoner.
 I saw him stab him in the neck,” Navy SEAL Craig Miller, who was in Gallagher’s platoon at the time, told the jury last week.
 Miller echoed several other members who said they’d witnessed the slaying, which was documented in the reenlistment ceremony photos shown in court.